 Finally, social networks are also important and a great tool to share your work and connect with other researcher.

-“médiathèque numérique” allows you to select and watch video contents whenever
+Vod or “médiathèque numérique” allows you to select and watch video contents whenever you choose.

-It’s very simple: on the library website, choose “médiatheque numérique” on the
+How to access?
+It’s very simple: on the library website, choose “médiatheque numérique” on the databases tab.

 You can now upload your research data on Mendeley when you submit your paper on SSRN.